Skip to Content

 Moreau Mews Town Square

-We’re planning a new public open space and streetscape improvements along Moreau Mews and Kishorn Road in Applecross.
-We aim to create a vibrant town square in the heart of the Canning Bridge precinct, transforming the area into a green, welcoming space where the community can relax, engage in leisure activities, and connect with one another
+The project will create a vibrant town square in the heart of the Canning Bridge precinct — transforming the area into a green, welcoming space where the community can relax, enjoy leisure activities, and connect with one another.

 About the site